 The disqualification on the ground of defection does not apply in the following two cases:

-1. In case of merger of a political party with another political party, that is to say:
+1. In the case of a merger of a political party with another political party, that is to say:

-• the member joins such other political party or the new party formed as the result of a merger or
+• the member joins another political party or the new party formed as the result of a merger or

 • the member does not accept the merger and opts to function as a separate group